philipkbh/home-assistant-vms-transport/README.md

 ## ❤️ Contributions

 Contributions are welcome.
-Feel free to [open a PR](https://github.com/VDenisiuk/home-assistant-berlin-transport/pulls) and send it to review.
-If you are unsure, [open an Issue](https://github.com/VDenisiuk/home-assistant-berlin-transport/issues) and ask for advice.
+Feel free to [open a PR](https://github.com/VDenisyuk/home-assistant-transport/pulls) and send it to review.
+If you are unsure, [open an Issue](https://github.com/VDenisyuk/home-assistant-transport/issues) and ask for advice.

 ## 🐛 Bug reports and feature requests

 Since this is my small hobby project, I cannot guarantee you a 100% support or any help with configuring your dashboards.
 I hope for your understanding.

-- **If you find a bug** - open [an Issue](https://github.com/vas3k/home-assistant-berlin-transport/issues) and describe the exact steps to reproduce it.
+- **If you find a bug** - open [an Issue](https://github.com/VDenisyuk/home-assistant-transport/issues) and describe the exact steps to reproduce it.
 Attach screenshots, copy all logs and other details to help me find the problem.
-- **If you're missing a certain feature**, describe it in Issues and try to code it yourself.
-It's not hard.
-At the very least, you can try to [bribe me with a PayPal donation](https://www.paypal.com/paypalme/vas3kcom) to make the feature just for you :)

 ## Credits